xyproto/orbiton/README.md

 * Some letters can not be typed.
 Like `ø`.
 * Lines longer than the terminal width are not handled correctly.
-* The undo functionality is currently broken.
+* The undo functionality is currently a bit broken.
-* Pressing `return` in the middle of text inserts a blank line on the line underneath instead of moving half of the text down.

 ## Hotkeys